Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Betanzos is within view on day four of the English WayBetanzos in Sight Ahead!

-It is a 300 meter walk on the old Betanzos road, then a left and a quick right to begin walking a steep downhill on the Caraña de Arriba, shown below.
+It is a 300 meter walk on the old Betanzos road, then a left and a quick right to begin walking a steep downhill along the Caraña de Arriba, shown below.

 Rich and Steve Jaunting Down the Caraña de Arriba on day four of the English WayRich and Steve Jaunting Down the Caraña de Arriba